 Building healthy relationships starts with setting boundaries, practicing good communication, and rediscovering your own passions.
 If you’re struggling with this, talk to a therapist.

-By eliminating these five bad habits, you can improve your mental health and make your recovery stronger.
+By eliminating these five bad habits, you can improve your mental health and strengthen your recovery.
 To discuss your needs for a treatment center in Agoura Hills, contact Awakenings Treatment Center today.